3052/dash/internal/dash/readme.md

    - `$RepresentationID$`
    - `$Time$`
 29. SegmentTemplate@startNumber is 1 if missing
-30. add method to return SegmentTemplate@startNumber to SegmentTemplate@endNumber
+30. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
-31. add method to return numbers from SegmentTimeline
+31. add method to get `Number` values from SegmentTimeline
+32. add method to get `Time` values from SegmentTimeline
+33. add method to get `time.Duration` from Period@duration